 A mass of Christian Burial will be held at St. Peter ‘s Church, 104 Main St, Danbury on Monday October 4, 2021 and will be followed by burial with Jack at St. Peters Cemetery, Lake Avenue Extension, Danbury.

 In lieu of flowers, the family requests donations be made in her name to Elmwood Hall Senior Center, 10 Elmwood Pl, Danbury, Ct.
 06810 or The Maryknoll Sisters, 100 Ryder Rd., Maryknoll, NY 10545.

 To light a candle or leave a condolence, please continue to the Tribute Wall tab.

-To send sympathy gifts to the family or plant a tree in memory of Mary Agnes Williams, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Mary Agnes Williams, please visit our Tree Store.

 Elmwood Hall Senior Center